 It works like this: An algorithm scans a massive dataset.
 Engineers don’t tell it exactly what to look for in this initial dataset, which could consist of images, audio clips, emails and more.
 Instead, the algorithm conducts a freeform analysis.
-Then, based on that slice of information, it builds a model of how the world works, which it can use to, say, check pathology slides for early-stage breast cancer.
+Then, based on that slice of information, it builds a model of how the world works.

 Even when it’s accurate enough to be packaged and sold, the algorithm continues to evolve — or “learn.”
 Whenever it makes a false assessment, it adjusts its underlying model accordingly.
 In that way, machine learning algorithms are groundbreakingly independent, capable of something many humans struggle with: self-improvement.

 At the same time, machine learning is a human creation.
 Humans build the algorithms and curate training datasets for them, which is no simple task.
 If an algorithm gets too much data, it can “overfit,” incorporating meaningless correlations into its model.
 With too little data, though, the algorithm works flawlessly on its training dataset only to flop in the real world.
 And once an algorithm has been trained and tested for accuracy, humans still have to engineer it into software, market it and — the list goes on.